Euphredes/Walker/README.txt

 thoughts, are a stranger.
 I do not know the who of my thinking.
 This strikes fear into my authenticity.
-I'll use chanting or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks thorugh my self-imposed monotony.
+I'll use silence, chanting, or humming to cope: to overload my mind until some reaction within me, that is strong enough, breaks thorugh my self-imposed monotony.
 That reaction is a choice